Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 We will consider adding `NOT NULL` back because it can be set by `ALTER COLUMN columnX SET NOT NULL`, but first we want to revisit the whole resource design.

+#### *(behavior change)* table_id reference
+The docs were inconsistent.
+Example prior to 0.86.0 version showed using the `table.id` as the `table_id` reference.
+The description of the `table_id` parameter never allowed such a value (`table.id` is a `|`-delimited identifier representation and only the `.`-separated values were listed in the docs: https://registry.terraform.io/providers/Snowflake-Labs/snowflake/0.85.0/docs/resources/table_constraint#required.
+The misuse of `table.id` parameter will result in error after migrating to 0.86.0.
+To make the config work, please remove and reimport the constraint resource from the state as described in [resource migration doc](./docs/technical-documentation/resource_migration.md).

+After discussions in [#2535](https://github.com/Snowflake-Labs/terraform-provider-snowflake/issues/2535) we decided to provide a temporary workaround in 0.87.0 version, so that the manual migration is not necessary.
+It allows skipping the migration and jumping straight to 0.87.0 version.
+However, the temporary workaround will be gone in one of the future versions.
+Please adjust to the newly suggested reference with the new resources you create.

 ### snowflake_external_function resource changes

 #### *(behavior change)* return_null_allowed default is now true